orchardstreet/readline_custom/README.md

 'input' is the buffer your input goes into, it should be input_size_temp bytes large

-'input_size_temp' can be 4 bytes to sizeof(size_t) bytes large.
+'input_size_temp' can a value of 4 to sizeof(size_t).
 It uses 3 bytes for padding.
 So if input_size_temp is 10, then a user can enter max 7 characters

 'result_string_length' is a pointer to a size_t variable which will contain the length of the string that was input